 The picturesque town of Deshaies on the north-west butterfly wing is the location for filming BBC’s crime drama, Death in Paradise.
 This is the kind of beach town with a boardwalk row of swimsuit shops and freshly caught seafood on the menu of the day.
 Although real crime is virtually non-existent in this island paradise, Guadalupe will make you question whether you have died and gone to heaven.
 Voila!

-Guadeloupe Holidays – Carnival
+Guadeloupe Holidays Enjoys Its Carnival

 If you are fortunate enough to be anywhere in Guadeloupe from January to Ash Wednesday, you will no doubt be able to find something special related to Carnival going on.
 Le Gosier and Point-a-Pitre both have parades and festivals celebrating this lively cultural event.

-Guadeloupe Holidays – Flights to Guadeloupe
+Flights to Guadeloupe

 Naturally, for your Guadeloupe holidays, there are direct flights out of Paris, but If you’d like to fly from the USA, flights to Guadeloupe leave regularly on Norwegian Air out of JFK.
 Other routes on other carriers leave from Atlanta and Miami and fly directly into PTP, the International airport at Pointe-a-Pitre on Grand-Terre.

-Guadeloupe Holidays – Le Gosier
+Guadeloupe’s Places to Stay – Le Gosier

 La Creole Beach Hotel & Spa

 Just 15 minutes from the airport on the lower right butterfly wing, is the town of Le Gosier.
 This east wing of the 630 square mile island duo is flatter, dryer, and beachier.
 It houses the island’s largest marina.
-Nearby is the polished beachfront La Creole Beach Hotel & Spa that boasts the number one rating of the 23 hotels on Guadeloupe.
+Nearby is the polished beachfront La Creole Beach Hotel & Spa that boasts the number one rating of the 23 hotels in Guadeloupe.
 Its 4-star rank is showcased by a spa, two restaurants, bright rooms with French balconies, Wi-Fi and a pool flanked by palm trees.
 A view of the little-uninhabited islet of Petit Gosier is the piece de resistance.
 Locals like to swim here for daily exercise and the pristine reef area is protected by the Coastal Conservancy.

 Auberge de La Vieille Tour